geopotosky/BeGood1/README.md

 TodoAddTableViewController.swift

-“Be Good To Yourself” allows the user to add a To Do List unique to each event.
+Countdown Magic allows the user to add a To Do List unique to each event.

 From the Countdown view, tap the Menu icon on the top right.